Welcome to Year 3

 In class, we spend time developing our reading and comprehension skills, however do understand how important reading at home is too.
 Well done to everyone that continues to complete their home reading logs weekly – your progress will show on our class reading journey!
-New blue reading records have been sent out with children who were missing one in their book bag.

-We will spend a lot of time practising our number bonds and basic skills.
+We spend a lot of time practising our number bonds and basic skills.
 Knowing these well gives us a strong basis for all of the different operations we will be developing this year.
 To keep them fresh in our mind, there are lots of activities set on Study Ladder.

 We have recently begun Mathletics… please explore this great, exciting tool as much as you can!
 Your login details should have been sent home.

 Following the Come and See curriculum, we will reflecting on what it means to be part of a community and the promises made at Baptism.
 Following this we will be preparing for Christmas throughout our Advent topic.